mpetruska/uk-modulo-purescript/README.md

 Version history
 ---------------

+* 1.7.0 - updates implementation according to [version 4.70 of the spec](https://www.vocalink.com/media/2904/vocalink-validating-account-numbers-v47.pdf)
+  (valid from 2018/03/26)
 * 1.6.0 - updates implementation according to [version 4.60 of the spec](https://www.vocalink.com/media/2771/vocalink-validating-account-numbers-v460.pdf)
   (valid from 2017/10/09)
 * 1.5.0 - updates implementation according to [version 4.40 of the spec](https://www.vocalink.com/media/2717/vocalink-validating-account-numbers-v440.pdf)